tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard9/tf.contrib.learn.TensorFlowRNNClassifier.md

     classes for loss computation.
 If not given, all classes are supposed to have weight one.
 *  <b>`continue_training`</b>: when continue_training is True, once initialized
-    model will be continuely trained on every call of fit.
+    model will be continually trained on every call of fit.
 *  <b>`config`</b>: RunConfig object that controls the configurations of the session, e.g. num_cores, gpu_memory_fraction, etc.